Super-Protocol/docs/docs/marketplace/guides/place-order.md

 ## Step 1.
 Select a model

 Select a model you want to deploy.
-You can add either a model from the Marketplace or your model.
+You can add either a model from the Marketplace or one you uploaded.

 ### Marketplace offer